jnasante/ccew-ios-2016/07-tables/07-01-tables.markdown

 Now let's add a `tableView` IBOutlet to our view controller so we can refer to the table view from code.
 This time control-drag from the view controller to the table view.

-Run the applictation again.
+Run the application again.
 It crashes.
 What’s happening?
 It turns out that the table view data source methods are required.
 Because they are marked as required, the table view doesn’t check to see if the delegate actually implements them.
 It just calls them.
 That is part of the contract of conforming to the data source protocol, which we haven’t.
 Let’s do that and implement our missing methods.

 **Protocol conformance**